 There is this big fear among people and businesses that Artificial Intelligence will take our jobs and thus we should be scared of it!
 This is not the case, several studies have shown that artificial intelligence should be seen as a tool that helps employees make better decisions, rather than replacing them.

-What we see today in data science teams is that labor is being ordered by each employee’s specialty.
-One person sources the data, another models it and a third one implements.
+What we see today in data science teams is that labour is being ordered by each employee’s speciality.
+One person sources the data, another person model it and a third one implements.
 But this method was designed by Adam Smith to produce an exact product with strict requirements.
-The role of the workers in this aspect was to execute on those requirements as quickly as possible.
-This is completely different with data science; the goal is not to execute but rather to learn and develop profound new business abilities.
+The role of the workers in this aspect was to execute those requirements as quickly as possible.
+This is completely different from data science; the goal is not to execute but rather to learn and develop profound new business abilities.
 This is why it is very important for a data science team to understand the impact of the models and since there is no blueprint on how to work, one should learn from previous models and implement these.

 TO BUILD OR TO BUY AI, THAT'S THE QUESTION